 Step 6: Monitor and Harvest

-Hydroponic System Troubleshooting Guide
+Hydroponic Troubleshooting Guide

 | Problem | Likely Cause | Fix |